COURSE DESCRIPTION & POLICIES

 - Zoom office hours (recorded and shared)

-- Email (check your City Tech email daily)
+- Email (check your City Tech email regularly)

 - Syllabus texts (linked on the course schedule)